Features

 Restart a session with

-Ctrl+Rto pick up new role permissions while preserving conversation history via--resume - Each session displays elapsed time ("Waiting 45s", "Idle 2m")
+Ctrl+Rto preserve conversation history when the agent supports resume (e.g. Claude's--resume). - Each session displays elapsed time ("Waiting 45s", "Idle 2m")

 -